jburguete/mpcotool/README.md

       "active-percent" : 27.48
     }

-* Produce simulator input files as:
+* Produce simulator input files to reproduce the experimental data file *27-48.txt* as:

 __